 The Beaufort Tribune is owned and operated by Hometown Local Media, Inc., a South Carolina corporation controlled by its editor and publisher, George Graham Trask.

 The Beaufort Tribune was originally founded in 1874 by Winchell French, son of Mansfield French, who led missionaries from New York, Philadelphia and Boston to Beaufort during the Civil War to help the newly freed slaves.
-In 2009 George Trask, who today owns the house the French family purchased during the Civil War, established The Beaufort Tribune on the Internet when The Beaufort Gazette, owned by a California conglomerate, closed its editorial office in Beaufort.
+In 2009 George Trask, who owns the house the French family purchased during the Civil War, established The Beaufort Tribune on the Internet when The Beaufort Gazette, owned by a California conglomerate, closed its editorial office in Beaufort.

-He served in Washington in the United States Army Intelligence Corps as a counterintelligence officer and on the staff of the National Advisory Commission on Civil Disorders and in Atlanta as a corporate and tax lawyer in what are now two of the largest law firms in the United States: King & Spalding and Alston & Bird.
+He served in Washington in the United States Army Intelligence Corps as a counterintelligence officer and on the staff of the National Advisory Commission on Civil Disorders.
+He practiced law in Atlanta as a corporate and tax lawyer in what are now two of the largest law firms in the United States: King & Spalding and Alston & Bird.

 He has been involved as owner/operator of numerous businesses in the Beaufort area including First Carolina Bank, Beaufort Broadcasting Company (WBEU and WBEU-FM), Best Western Sea Island Inn, Rose Supply Company, Coastal Villages Press, and Distant Island Company.

 His community services have included membership on the boards of Penn Community Center (vice chairman), Historic Beaufort Foundation, and Beaufort-Jasper Water Authority.
 He contributed pro bono publico his legal services to form Beaufort County Open Land Trust.
 He represented Beaufortonian Pat Conroy in his fight to regain his position as a school teacher on Daufuskie Island, which led to Pat’s writing his first commercially successful novel, The Water Is Wide.